 Credit folders should be submitted for each of the credits targeted.
 Each credit folder should contain all supporting evidence for the credit.

-Category Submission Template
+Category Submission Forms

 The Category Submission Forms aim to provide a template for the Applicant to describe the strategies implemented and to submit all the evidence required.
-In order to make the assessment work easier and quicker, Category Submission Forms have been formatted to refer to the submissions section of each credit.